nathanchapero-creator/lafc-win-analysis/README.md

   - Opponent names were normalized to match across datasets.
   - Row counts were validated against official season totals.
   - 2020 MLS season was shortened due to COVID (23 matches instead of 34) and included repeat fixtures (LAFC vs LA Galaxy three times).
   - Only MLS regular season + playoff matches included (Vela’s 2024 cameo excluded).
+  - Non-MLS competitions (US Open Cup, CCL, friendlies) were excluded from the cleaned dataset to focus the analysis on MLS results only.